gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 1. Ensure that products are not placed on the market or exported unless they are deforestation-free, produced in accordance with relevant legislation, and covered by a due diligence statement.
 (EU 2023, § 3)
 2. Make available a due diligence statement to the competent authorities while keeping a record of these statements for five years (EU 2023, § 4.1 and § 4.2)
-3. Perform due diligence for each affected supplier (EU 2023, § 8), including the collection of information, data and documents (EU 2023, § 9), risk assessments (EU 2023, § 10), and risk mitigation measures (EU 2023, § 11).
+3. Perform due diligence for each affected product/supplier (EU 2023, § 8), including the collection of information, data and documents (EU 2023, § 9), risk assessments (EU 2023, § 10), and risk mitigation measures (EU 2023, § 11).
-4. Keep (for five years) all relevant data like product desrciption, quantity, country of production, geolocation of plots where relevant commodities were produced, date/time range of harvest/production.
+4. Keep (for five years) all relevant data like product description, quantity, country of production, geolocation of plots where relevant commodities were produced, date/time range of harvest/production.
 [ADD QUOTE]
 5. Communicate to operators and to traders further down the supply chain all information necessary to demonstrate that due diligence was exercised and that no or only a negligible risk was found, including the reference numbers of the due diligence statements associated.
 [ADD QUOTE]

+Note that also trading companies who make relevant commodities and products available on the market have to fulfill obligations partly similar to the above stated.
+[SENTENCE TO BE REFINED]

 **In scope:**